wilmorales21/Scripts/MySQL/README.md

 ## Description(ENG)
 It were executed some commands in MySQL language for create databases, tables e data manipulation, as well logical operators in the codes.
-It was used the Wrkbench to generate the codes, but for illustrative purposes on Github, the terminal screen print was preferred.
+It was used the Workbench to generate the codes, but for illustrative purposes on Github, the terminal screen print was preferred.

 ## Descripción(ESP)